Uniswap/jest-environment-hardhat/README.md

 A jest environment with hardhat built in.

 `jest-environment-hardhat` is a drop-in jest environment for running hardhat inline with your tests.
-Instead of running a separate `hardhat node`, this environment runs a node and exposes a global `Hardhat` interface to interact with it.
+Instead of running a separate `hardhat node`, this environment runs a node and exposes a global `Hardhat` interface - with some helper utilities - to interact with it.

 ## Installation

-First, install `jest-environment-hardhat` and its dependencies using `yarn`.
+First, install `jest-environment-hardhat` and its dependencies (using `yarn` or `npm`).

-The environment needs `@nomiclabs/hardhat-ethers`, `ethers`, and `hardhat` installed to run.
-These are installed as peer dependencies to ensure that you retain control over versioning.
+The environment needs `@nomiclabs/hardhat-ethers`, `ethers`, and `hardhat` installed as well.
+These are installed as peer dependencies to ensure that you retain control over versioning, so you'll need to install them explicitly.

 ```sh
 yarn add -D @nomiclabs/hardhat-ethers ethers hardhat